-The IASB and IFRS IC have issued standards, interpretations and amendments that are not applicable at 1 December 2024.
+The IASB and IFRS IC have issued standards, interpretations and amendments that were not applicable at 1 December 2024.
 Standards, interpretations or amendments published by the IASB but not yet adopted by the European Union will be applicable only once they have been adopted.

-Standard, interpretation or amendment Date adopted by the EU Effective date(1) IFRS 18 "Presentation and Disclosure in Financial Statements" Not adopted 1 January 2027 IFRS 19 "Subsidiaries without Public Accountability: Disclosures" Not adopted 1 January 2027 Amendments to IFRS 7 and IFRS 9 concerning the classification and measurement of financial instruments ("Post-implementation Review" - IFRS 9) Not adopted 1 January 2026 Amendment to IAS 21 "The Effects of Changes in Foreign Exchange Rates: Lack of Exchangeability" Not adopted 1 January 2025
+Standard, interpretation or amendment Date adopted by the EU Effective date (1) IFRS 18 - Presentation and Disclosure in Financial Statements Not adopted 1 January 2027 IFRS 19 - Subsidiaries without Public Accountability: Disclosures Not adopted 1 January 2027 Amendments to IFRS 7 and IFRS 9 concerning the classification and measurement of financial instruments (Post-implementation Review - IFRS 9) Not adopted 1 January 2026

+Amendment to IAS 21 - The Effects of Changes in Not adopted 1 January 2025 Foreign Exchange Rates: Lack of Exchangeability Not adopted T January 2025